Special Week: 1999: four-year-old season

 On 28 November, in front of a crowd of 155,000, Special Week made his second attempt to defeat international competition in the Japan Cup.
 The Prix de l'Arc de Triomphe winner Montjeu started favourite with Special Week the joint-second choice alongside the German horse Tiger Hill, twice winner of the Grosser Preis von Baden.
-The other European challengers were High-Rise, Borgia and Fruits of Love (Hardwicke Stakes) whilst Hong Kong was represented by their Horse of the Year Indigenous.
+The other European challengers were High-Rise (Epsom Derby), Borgia (Deutsches Derby & Grosser Preis von Baden) and Fruits of Love (Hardwicke Stakes) whilst Hong Kong was represented by their Horse of the Year, Indigenous.
 The best fancied of the other Japanese runners were Rascal Suzuka (third in the Kikuka Sho), Stay Gold and Umeno Fiber (Yushun Himba).
 Special Week was restrained by Take in the early stages before turning into the straight in sixth place.
 He took the lead approaching the last 200 metres and won by one and a half lengths and a nose from Indigenous and High-Rise, with Montjeu in fourth.
 Yutaka Take, who was winning the race for the first time said, "I am very pleased because I could achieve one of my dreams...
 I am proud to be Japanese."

-Special Week ended his racing career when he met Grass Wonder for the second time in the Arima Kinen at Nakayma in December.
-The race produced a four-way photo finish in which Special Week was beaten a nose by Grass Wonder, with T M Opera O and Tsurumaru Tsuyoshi just behind.
+Special Week ended his racing career when he met Grass Wonder for the second time in the Arima Kinen at Nakayama in December.
+The race produced a four-way photo finish in which Special Week was beaten a nose by Grass Wonder, with T. M. Opera O and Tsurumaru Tsuyoshi just behind.

 For his efforts over the course of the season, Special Week was given a special award at the JRA Awards for 1999.

+Racing Form

+The following racing form is based on information available on JBIS search and netkeiba.com.

 Stud record

 Special Week was retired from racing to stand at the Shadai Stallion Station in Hokkaido.
 He later moved to the Lex Stud where he was based in 2015.
-He died from injuries sustained when he fell in his paddock in April 2018.
+He died on April 27, 2018, from injuries sustained when he fell in his paddock at the age of 22.

 The most successful of his offspring was the mare Buena Vista who won six Grade I races including the Tenno Sho and the Japan Cup, Roman Legend (Tokyo Daishoten), Cesario (Yushun Himba, American Oaks) and Toho Jackal (Kikuka Sho).